ShreyasChopra7/BushFireDetectionOceania/README.md

 The proposed dataset has range of four months and only concerns Oceania.
 Raw data comprised of around 30 Landsat-8 scenes of 7600 * 7600 pixels.
 Post that I have processed this consolidated dataset.

-Downloading and Processing Raw Data
+Downloading and Processing Raw Data (Refer downlaod.py)

 I have made use of a csv file and a python script ‘download.py’ to download and process data in the desirable form [9].
 The csv file comprises of the following parameters: